Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

 \subsection{Clusters}

 Concurrent with the dimensionality reduction, the input data is divided into \num{\NCluster} Gaussian clusters during the model training.
 The clusters are not constrained in their covariances, yielding a wide range of cluster shapes and orientations in the latent space.
-Illustrating the distribution of the clusters in the four-dimensional latent space is not practical due to their large number, instead we show the distributions of input spectra and albedos over the clusters in \cref{fig:feature_overview_feature_spectra_which_cluster,fig:feature_overview_feature_albedo_which_cluster} respectively.
+Illustrating the distribution of the clusters in the four-dimensional latent space is not practical due to their large number; instead, we show the distributions of input spectra and albedos over the clusters in \cref{fig:feature_overview_feature_spectra_which_cluster,fig:feature_overview_feature_albedo_which_cluster} respectively.

-Most cluster occupy a narrow volume in the latent space and encompass Gaussian populations in previously recognized classes such as \class{S} and \class{V}.
+Most clusters occupy a narrow volume in the latent space and encompass Gaussian populations in previously recognised classes such as \class{S} and \class{V}.
 When building the asteroid classes from the clustering, we map the probability of any sample to belong to either of these narrow clusters one-to-one to the respective asteroid class.
-As an example, for all observations, the probability to belong to cluster 0 is added to the probability $p_\texttt{S}$ of belonging to the \class{S}-types, refer to \cref{fig:feature_overview_feature_spectra_which_cluster}.
-Additional \class{S}-like clusters such as cluster 6 further add to $p_\texttt{S}$. \num{\NCoreCluster} clusters are mapped to a single asteroid class in this manner.
+As an example, for all observations the probability of belonging to cluster 0 is added to the probability $p_\texttt{S}$ of belonging to the \class{S}-types (see \cref{fig:feature_overview_feature_spectra_which_cluster}).
+Additional \class{S}-like clusters such as cluster 6 further add to $p_\texttt{S}$; \num{\NCoreCluster} clusters are mapped to a single asteroid class in this manner.